 Once diagnosed with Cushing’s, there is an opportunity to bring back health and restore life.
 You can welcome back the animal you thought you’d lost to Cushing’s.
 Through effective treatment it is possible to improve your dog’s quality-of-life and reduce the risk of your dog developing other conditions.
-Treating your dog’s Cushing’s not only improves their quality-of-life but also has a positive impact on your own quality-of-life
+Treating your dog’s Cushing’s improves your dog’s quality-of-life, and as a result your own quality-of-life

 The major impact of Cushing’s is a reduction in the quality-of-life of dogs with the condition.
 As Cushing’s can progress over time, the symptoms your dog may be displaying, for example tiredness, increases in thirst, and urinating inside, are likely to worsen without treatment.